jimburton/CI505/labs/DEV.md

 The emacs mode for Haskell, `haskell-mode`, is good but (intentionally) basic.
 It provides syntax highlighting and a way to launch `ghci`.
-Modifying emacs (e.g.  by installing additional modes) is done by editing the config file, `~/.emacs`.
+Modifying emacs (e.g.  by installing additional modes) is done by editing the config file, usually `~/.emacs`.
 To install `haskell-mode` add the following to your copy of `.emacs`.

 ```